RADIO & PODCASTS

 We love to explore community life in depth.
 Kilmallock Walled & Alive brings the listener on a journey through a day in the life of the medieval town of Kilmallock Co.
 Limerick.
 Over nine programmes we experience Kilmallock from morning to evening - walking the historic streets, stepping behind the scenes as people go about their daily lives, meeting the groups that make life in this town so vibrant and rich.

 The series Kilmallock Walled & Alive was recorded on location over several weeks in Kilmallock and features over 150 local voices, 50 locations and a number of cows.
-It was first broadcast in 2015 on ECLR96.4FM and can now be heard as a Soundcloud playlist.
+It can now be heard as a Soundcloud playlist.

 Limerick 2014: As It Lives & Breathes / Cultural Passions